rode/new-collector-template/README.md

 1. Run `make generate` to update the generated server code.
 1. Update the `server` package to implement the new gRPC server interface.
 1. Update `main.go` to reference the new server and handler code
-1. Pick an unallocated set of ports and update the `config` package to replace the defaults for `--http-port` and `--grpc-port`.
+1. Pick an unallocated port and update the `config` package to replace the default for `--port`.
     - The `config` tests will need to be updated as well

 ## What's Included